-Dan Farine, Canada
+Dan Farine, MD

-He has published more than 150 peer reviewed papers of which 9 received research awards.
-These included 2 SMFM best paper award, several best poster awards as well as awards from the SGI and the SOGC.
-He is an editor on a book on new technologies in labour monitoring and co-editor of a textbook on malignancies in pregnancy.
-He has authored 15 book chapters.
+Dr Farine has published more than 180 peer-reviewed papers, of which nine received research awards.
+These included two Society for Maternal-Fetal Medicine (SMFM) best paper awards and several best poster awards, as well as awards from the Society for Gynaecologic Investigation (SGI) and the Society of Obstetricians and Gynaecologists of Canada (SOGC).
+He is an Editor of a book on new technologies in labour monitoring and Co-editor of textbooks on obesity and malignancies in pregnancy.
+He has authored 20 book chapters.

-He was a member and the Head of the MFM Committee of Society of Obstetricians and Gynaecologists of Canada (SOGC) for many years (1998−2009) and was involved in writing many of the SOGC guidelines.
-He is the founder of the Canadian Society of MFM
+He was a member and Head of the MFM Committee of SOGC for many years (1998−2009), and was involved in writing many of the SOGC guidelines.
+He is the founder of the Canadian Society of MFM.